Speculative Grammarian: Content and style

 The journal includes humorous articles often written in an exaggerated scholarly tone.
 Also regularly featured are poetry, cartoons, puzzles (including crosswords, and several other puzzle types adapted to have linguistic content), and parodies of book reviews, book advertisements, calls for papers, and other scholarly announcements.

 Many papers properly apply serious linguistic concepts to absurd or inappropriate topics.
 Others provide linguistic analysis of absurd and fabricated language data, or provide a perverse analysis of real, though often severely and selectively limited, data.
 Still others directly parody linguistics or linguists themselves.

 Publication history

 Based on the online SpecGram archives, the journal has been published sporadically under several names (Psammeticus Quarterly, Babel, and The Journal of the Linguistic Society of South-Central New Caledonia) since 1988, with consecutive issues being anywhere from one month to six years apart.
-From 2004 to 2006, the journal was published more consistently on a quarterly basis, with occasional special issues throughout the year.
-In 2007, the journal was published bimonthly, and since the summer of 2008 it has been published monthly.
+From 2004 to 2006, the journal was published more consistently on a quarterly basis.
+In 2007, the journal was published bimonthly, and from the summer of 2008 through 2021, it was published monthly.
+Since 2022, the journal has been published quarterly.
 The journal was first edited by Tim Pulju and Keith Slater (now Executive Editor), and is currently edited by Trey Jones (now Editor-in-Chief).